jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 We have updated the tests for your JumpDetection unit.
 The tests, along with the other lab2 tests, are in `src/test/scala/labs/Lab2Test.scala`.

-In this part of the assignment, you only need to run the ControlTransfer unit tests.
+In this part of the assignment, you only need to run the JumpDetectionUnit unit tests.
 To run just these tests, you can use the sbt command `testOnly`, as demonstrated below.

 ```